AbzK-IUB/CSE486-DIP-assignment-01/README.md

 # CSE486-DIP-assignment-01
-Uploaded a copy to Github for convenience.
+Uploaded a copy to GitHub for convenience.

 This is an image processing assignment for CSE486 at IUB EEE for the semester Autumn 2024.